The best smartwatch 2024: Top wearables for notifications, fitness tracking & more

 Ultra Wideband only works with iPhone 15 and 16

-The Apple Watch Ultra 2 is the ultimate smartwatch with one of the best screens we've ever seen on a wearable, with its sumptuous Retina Display OLED commanding up to 3,000 nits of brightness.
-It's bigger and bulkier, than the standard Apple Watch, and has a faster S9 processor, enabling that excellent Double Tap gesture available on the Series 9 below.
-In all other respects, it's identical to its predecessor, the original Apple Watch Ultra
+The Apple Watch Ultra 2 is the ultimate smartwatch with one of the best screens we've ever seen on a wearable, its sumptuous Retina Display OLED commanding up to 3,000 nits of brightness.
+It's bigger and bulkier than the standard Apple Watch and has a faster S9 processor, enabling that excellent Double Tap gesture.
+In all other respects, it's identical to its predecessor, the original Apple Watch Ultra.

-It could still offer better battery life (despite surpassing the regular Apple Watch) but a powerful and accurate GPS is great for exploring, especially with watchOS 10's improved hiking waypoints feature, plus it's a working dive computer with the Oceanic Plus app.
+It could still offer better battery life (despite surpassing the regular Apple Watch) but the powerful and accurate GPS is great for exploring, especially with watchOS 11's improved hiking waypoints feature, plus it's a working dive computer thanks to the Oceanic Plus app.

 Despite the launch of the Apple Watch Series 10, this just about beats the latest Apple flagship to retain its title thanks to its hefty battery life and rugged design.